 Want to see the math?
 Let’s use our Sumatra vs. Ethiopia example from above again.

-(Note: I’ve used freely-settled figures to get practical numbers, and converted to slightly larger units for efficiency: 1.0 g/mL = 1.0 kg/L. I’ve rounded down to 0.68 kg/L for the Ethiopia and 0.64 for the Sumatra.)
+(Note: I’ve used freely-settled figures to get practical numbers, and converted them to slightly larger units for efficiency: 1.0 g/mL = 1.0 kg/L. I’ve rounded it down to 0.68 kg/L for Ethiopia and 0.64 for Sumatra.)

 To fill a 60 kg bag with the Ethiopian coffee at 0.68 kg/L will require a volume of 88.2 liters.
 To fill the same weight with the lower density Sumatra at 0.64 kg/L, you would need 93.8 liters of space.
 That’s 6.3% more of the Sumatran coffee to fill a 60 kg bag!

 In this scenario, the Sumatran farmers have to pick 6.3% more coffee cherries.
 Because the Sumatran coffee in our example takes up 6.3% more space, it could be more expensive to ship if a given container maxes out on space before hitting its weight limit.
-Low density coffees tend to lose a higher percentage of their weight during roasting, meaning they are also less cost effective for a roaster.
-If the two coffees were selling from origin at say $3.50 per pound, that’s means the Ethiopian coffee is about $0.20/lb. more valuable.
-The Sumatran coffee is down more than $8,500 on a 300 bag container in potentially lost profit FOB, simply due to 0.04 kg/L difference in density.
+Low-density coffees tend to lose a higher percentage of their weight during roasting, meaning they are also less cost-effective for a roaster.
+If the two coffees were selling from the origin at say $3.50 per pound, that’s means the Ethiopian coffee is about $0.20/lb. more valuable.
+The Sumatran coffee is down more than $8,500 on a 300 bag container in potentially lost profit FOB, simply due to the 0.04 kg/L difference in density.